Tr0f1k/Vue-Project/README.md

 Generally, there are not that much changes in this update.
 The only change that was made is making it work with Vue framework and there is a lot of work which still has to be done.
 The Vue version of this project is in "glass-bending.zip" archive.
 To start the project, I have opened the project in Visual Studio Code, opened the terminal there and wrote this command: "npm run serve".

-# Upcoming updates:
+# Known Issues:

-1) Optimizing openTables() method, since it is highly unefficient and so far is accessible only by pressing "Press Me!" button.
-I will emit the openTables() method to the App.vue component and trigger it as the id value changes.
+1) openTables() method is not optimized.
+It is highly unefficient and so far is accessible only by pressing "Press Me!" button.
+2) Very small amount of components.
+I have to break up the code in smaller pieces and put it in separate components so that the program becomes more efficient

+# Plans for upcoming updates:
-2) Working with styles of certain components, especially input and result tables.
+1) Restyling of certain components, especially input and result tables.
-3) Create a template for printing the outputs of the calculations (that is what the Order ID field was originally created for).
+2) Creating a template for printing the outputs of the calculations (that is what the Order ID field was originally created for).
-4) Create another calculator and add it to the website.
+3) Creating another calculator and adding it to the website.
 The way I see it is that on the home page the user will be able to choose between two calculators: the one that I have already created and the one that I will create.
 I'm still thinking whether I should make all of it on the same page or should I create different pages for each calculator.

-5) Break up the code in smaller pieces and put it in separate components.
-In this version, I have only two components.
-I plan on using more components that I have currently used
+# Update : 17.06.2022

+I was working on resolving two issues from my previous version of a program and a minor update.

+# Updates:
+1) Moving HTML (header, dropdown list, etc.) from App.vue to InputTables.vue.
+I did it so that when I will add a new calculator I can import it in the same component as glass bending calculator.

+# Resolved issues:
+1) Very small amount of components: I have put each calculation option in its own component and I am conditionally rendering the components based on the chosen option.
+2) Optimizing openTables() method: After beaking up the code on smaller components, there was no more necessity in using the openTables() method.
+It was used to show and hide the calculation tables.
+Now, since all the components are getting rendered conditionally, there is no need to hide or show anything.
+Because of that, I have just deleted this method.

+# Known Issues:
+1) Components related to calculation are not efficient.
+Each of them (except for the Default component) have similar parts.

+# Plans for upcoming updates:
+1) Making separate component for pieces of code shared within calculation components
+2) Everything that has not been done from the previous plan